 In making the presentation to Leuenberger, Moesch said, “Jim has made exemplary and outstanding contributions to the club which have meaningfully impacted the club’s mission and growth.
 He is always willing to work on club committees, attends nearly all member and board meetings, and can be seen at nearly all club service projects and fund-raising events.
 He is truly a role model for our club and has touched the lives of thousands of children’s lives in our community over the past 47 years.”

 The Shawano Optimists meet the first and third Wednesdays of each month at 6:45 a.m. at Farm Inn’ On Main in downtown Shawano.
 Anyone wishing to learn about joining the club can contact president Maddie Priest 715-927-7111 or firstname.lastname@example.org any Optimist member.

 The Shawano Optimist Club has been serving the Shawano area since 1976.
-Annual youth projects include a bike rodeo, Christmas movies for kids, Respect for Law activities, boys’ and girls’ basketball tournaments, the Mountain Bay Run, a Rose Day fund raiser, a Scholastic Awards Banquet, which has been recognized by Optimist International as one of the top service projects in the nation, as well as basketball and football skills competitions.
+Annual youth projects include a bike rodeo, Christmas movies for kids, Respect for Law activities, boys’ and girls’ basketball tournaments, a Rose Day fund raiser, a Scholastic Awards Banquet, which has been recognized by Optimist International as one of the top service projects in the nation, as well as basketball and football skills competitions.
 The funds the Shawano Optimists raise each year are all returned to the Shawano community to support more than 30 different organizations.